wpwing-dev/wpwing-table-of-contents-block/readme.txt

 = About WPWing =

-WPWing is a startup company that creates quality WordPress/WooCommerce plugins/add-ons you searching for.
+WPWing is a startup that creates quality WordPress/WooCommerce plugins/add-ons you searching for.

 == Installation ==